Main body of this blog post was originally published on H2O.ai blog. Published here with permission.

 Technology can help with this team approach as well.
 Tools that improve machine learning interpretability make it easier for data scientists to communicate clearly to others how models are making decisions and how data is influencing those decisions.
 The H2O Driverless AI platform is an example of technology that not only makes it easier to develop AI models but also easier to explain them.

 Building effective AI systems also requires efficient access to data.
 AI is only as good as the data used to train its models, and HPE Ezmeral Data Fabric provides multi-API direct global access to data.
 H2O Driverless AI, for example, can access data stored in the HPE Ezmeral Data Fabric directly, without having to copy it out to another system.
-Furthermore, HPE Ezmeral Data Fabric is the core data layer in the HPE Ezmeral Container Platform for cloud-native and distributed non-cloud native applications.
+Furthermore, HPE Ezmeral Data Fabric is the core data layer in the HPE Ezmeral Runtime Enterprise for cloud-native and distributed non-cloud native applications.
 Containerization of AI applications is a big advantage in being able to train, deploy and run AI models in predictable environments that you can easily control.
 H2O Driverless AI has been tested and validated for compatibility with the HPE Ezmeral Container platform.

 Another offering in the HPE Ezmeral Software Portfolio, HPE Ezmeral ML Ops, also works together with H2O Driverless AI to make data science more efficient through automatic machine learning.